 YSPH researchers are developing interventions to improve trauma-informed care in variety of settings as well technology-delivered interventions to reduce the impact of violence exposure on young families.

 Alongside well-known public health consequences of global conflict and displacement —increased mortality, higher risks of malnutrition, and spread of infectious diseases—many displaced people require longer-term care for chronic conditions, including mental health, in protracted conflicts.
 Conflict and displacement also put existing healthcare and social services under strain.
-Current YSPH research has brought attention to the neglect and abuse of women in childbirth, unmet mental health needs and HIV risk.
+Current YSPH research in populations displaced by violence has brought attention to the neglect and abuse of women in childbirth, unmet mental health needs and HIV risk.

 Centers and other resources